0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/FAQ.md

 **Q: How difficult is it to integrate Dynamic into our existing application?**

-A: Integration is straightforward with the Dynamic SDK.
-The demo shows a complete implementation with core features like gasless transactions, NFT minting, and MFA.
-Most integration work involves:
+A: Pretty straightforward actually.
+The demo I built shows the full implementation - gasless transactions, NFT minting, MFA, the works.
+Most of the heavy lifting is:
 - Adding the Dynamic provider to your app
 - Configuring authentication methods
 - Setting up smart wallet parameters
-- Configuring ZeroDev for gasless transactions
+- Getting ZeroDev configured for gasless transactions

 **Q: Can we use our existing authentication system?**